sosuisen/bmi-mvvm-with-builder/README.md

 This SNAPSHOT will soon be discontinued and replaced by a release version.
 Please plan to update accordingly.

 ### Run the Application

+- Install Java 23
+- Install Maven 3
+- You need to execute `mvn generate-sources` only once at the beginning.

+The command to execute the application is as follows:

 ```bash
 mvn javafx:run